 Kampot Oasis:

-When we first arrived to Kampot, hiding from the intimidating storms blowing in, we made our way to Kampot Oasis which is a short distance past the market and out of town, roughly a 10 minute walk.
+When we first arrived at Kampot, hiding from the intimidating storms blowing in, we made our way to Kampot Oasis which is a short distance past the market and out of town, roughly a 10-minute walk.
 Note that the walk itself is down a badly lit road so you may need your phone’s torch at night.

-The owner, a very nice American gentleman, offered us two nights accommodation at $7 (€6) per night.
-The bungalows are basic but spacious with a standard mattress on the floor complete with mozzie net and fan.
+The owner, a very nice American gentleman, offered us two nights’ accommodation at $7 (€6) per night.
+The bungalows are basic but spacious with a standard mattress on the floor complete with a mozzie net and fan.
 The WiFi is decent and there are shared bathrooms between the bungalows that were kept clean.
-There is a small bar and restaurant onsite, not the cheapest but the food is delicious with vegetarian and vegan options available.
+There is a small bar and restaurant on site, not the cheapest but the food is delicious with vegetarian and vegan options available.

 We were grateful for it when the storms flooded the roads leading back into town.
 If you do want to eat there, try the veggie burger or vegan fry-up – HOLY MOTHER OF GOD!
 There is also a small pool, not really one you could swim in but certainly chill and cool off with a beer.